-Health care costs keep climbing, and Democrats and Republicans agree that this spiral is unsustainable.
-William Baumol, however, rejects the conventional wisdom.
-An NYU economics professor, Baumol argues in “The Cost Disease’’ that it is inevitable that cost increases in labor-intensive industries will outpace inflation but that they will be offset by future productivity gains.
+Virtually without exception, Democrats and Republicans agree that this spiral is unsustainable.
+According to William Baumol, however, the conventional wisdom is wrong.
+A professor of economics and the academic director of the Berkley Center for Entrepreneurship and Innovation at New York University, Baumol argues in “The Cost Disease’’ that it is inevitable that cost increases in labor-intensive industries will outpace inflation but that they will be offset by productivity gains in manufacturing and agriculture, which ensure “a cornucopia of desirable services and abundant products” in the future.
 The principal threat to health care, Baumol claims, is the illusion that we cannot afford it without making devastating cuts in other vitally important areas.